Colossians Chapter 4 - In this final of four weekly studies on the Book

 Did you know we offer a free commentary on the Books of Ephesians, Philippians, Colossians, and Philemon?
 This 241 page free resource is the perfect Colossians Bible Study aid.
-It is authored by Dr. Bob Utley and offered to you through our partnership with Bible Lessons International.
+It's authored by Dr. Bob Utley and offered to you through our partnership with Bible Lessons International.

 Just click here

-1. What are the six commands Paul provides the Colossians in the first six verses of Colossians Chapter 4?
+1. What are the six commands Paul provides the Colossians in the first six verses?

 1. What does it mean to have your conversation seasoned with salt?